 any type of viral, bacterial, or fungal infection; or

 Mercaptopurine may harm an unborn baby, especially when used during the first trimester.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 You should not breastfeed while taking mercaptopurine.

 How should I take mercaptopurine?

-Use care when handling mercaptopurine oral suspension.
-The liquid can be dangerous if it gets in your eyes or on your skin.
+Use care when handling mercaptopurine tablets or oral suspension. mercaptopurine may be dangerous if it gets in your eyes or on your skin.
 If this occurs, wash your skin with soap and water or rinse your eyes with water.
 Seek medical attention if you have redness, itching, or swelling even after rinsing off the medicine.
-Ask your doctor or pharmacist how to safely clean up an accidental spill.
+Ask your doctor or pharmacist how to dispose of unused medicine no longer needed.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose.